kevin-crook-ucb/ucb_w205_crook_supplement/2020_Spring/checklist_b4_class_assignments.md

 #### Ownership issues

 Files created in your virtual machine will be owned by the jupyter username and the jupyter group.
 Files created in your Docker containers will be owned by root with group root.
-The following command can be used in the **virtual machine** to change the owner to jupyter and the group to jupyter, recursively, for a directory:
+The following command can be used in the **virtual machine** to change the owner to jupyter and the group to jupyter, recursively, for a directory.
+Note that you can always run this command, it won't hurt anything if it's not needed:
 ```
 sudo chown -R jupyter:jupyter ~/w205
 ```

 #### It's a good idea to always update the course-content repo prior to class or before working on assignments

+Before class and prior to working on projects, it's best to update the course-content repo.
 Note that if you made changes to your course-content repo, you won't be able to update it due to conflicts.
 In that case, you will need to delete it and bring it down fresh.
 ```
 cd ~/w205/course-content
 git pull --all